This Carrier worker thought Trump would save her job. She was wrong.

 “We all voted for him,” she said of herself and her Carrier co-workers.
 “We just thought he was going to protect our jobs.
 It sounded really good.
 And then, boom.”

-Elliott she is going to do next.
+Elliott doesn't know what she is going to do next.
 She has only a high school diploma to go along with the hairdresser license she earned before she got the job five years ago at Carrier, when she was studying to be a nurse.

 “My five-year plan was to finish out nursing school and work on the line and take classes at night,” she said.